ms-club-sliit/msclubwesite-v2/documentation/DEV_README.md

 #### Declaring Colors
 When you are going to apply some colors to the UI component, make sure the color that you are importing is already available in the `colors.scss` file.
 If it is available, please use that color variable.
-Do not declare seperate variable names for same color.<br>
+Do not declare seperate variable names for the same color.<br>
-:pencil2: *you can declare different name for same color only if it a necessary situation*
+:pencil2: *you can declare different names for the same color only if it is a necessary situation*
 #### Responsive Breakpoints
 In this application, we use small `scss` library to implement responsive breakpoints.<br>
 :file_folder: `styles` &rarr; :page_facing_up: `breakpoint.scss` <br>